 Euphorbia longituberculosa Hochst. ex Boiss.

-Euphorbia longituberculosa is a succulent with a thick taproot merging into a swollen tuberculate stem that grows up to 12 inches (30 cm) tall.
+Euphorbia longituberculosa is a succulent plant with a thick taproot merging into a swollen, usually tuberculate (sometimes smooth) stem.
+It grows up to 12 inches (30 cm) tall.
 The stem is up to 5.6 inches (14 cm) tall and 2.4 inches (6 cm) in diameter.
 Branches are fleshy, tuberculate or smooth, and grow up to 3.2 inches (8 cm) long and up to 0.4 inches (1 cm) in diameter, radiating from the stem apex.
 Tubercles are usually purple.
 Leaves are linear-lanceolate, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) wide.
 Flowers are yellowish and up to 0.1 inches (0.25 cm) in diameter.

 How to Grow and Care